Coworking: In Asia Pacific

-In Hong Kong for example, dozens of coworking spaces have been set up to foster the rapidly growing startup community; according to Forbes it is among the leading tech locations in the world, along with New York City and Silicon Valley.
-Spread across almost all districts, coworking places can be found everywhere while the majority of places are situated on Hong Kong Island and there predominantly in the Central and Sheung Wan districts.
+In Hong Kong, numerous coworking spaces have been established to support the startup sector.
+Forbes has categorized the city as a significant tech location, alongside New York City and Silicon Valley.
+These spaces are distributed across various districts, with a high concentration on Hong Kong Island, particularly in Central and Sheung Wan.

 The Malaysian state of Penang, long regarded as the Silicon Valley of the East, has also witnessed an increase in coworking spaces.
 Aside from privately owned startups, the Penang state government has embarked on a drive to convert colonial-era buildings in the capital city of George Town into coworking spaces.

 As well as tech startups, coworking is becoming increasingly common amongst digital nomads in Asia.
 A 2011 survey found most coworkers are currently in their late twenties to late thirties, with an average age of 34 years.
 Two-thirds are men, one third are women.
 Four in five coworkers started their career with a university education.
 The majority of coworkers work in creative industries or new media.
 Slightly more than half of all coworkers are freelancers.

 Coworking is popular in India.
 According to a 2017 report by real estate firm CBRE, there are 350 shared office operators present in India spread across more than 800 locations.
 Leasing activity by coworking and business center operators more than tripled on 2016.